 region is a quick flight away.
 The Iquitos region

-is more remote and only accessible by flights, but has some excellent river cruises
+is more remote and only accessible by flights, but the vast majority of Amazon River cruises

-is home to the majority of the massive Amazon basin, and hence long distances are required to reach logdges
+is home to the majority of the massive Amazon basin, and hence long distances are required to reach lodges

 or cruise boats